safdar-azeem/vue-ssr-lite/README.md

 On **Vercel**, open the project **Logs / Runtime Logs** and search for the error ID. `console.error` from the generated function is enough; no vue-ssr-lite-specific Vercel logging configuration is required.
 If the function cannot load Core, the bootstrap fallback logs `ssr.bootstrap.failed` and the safe text response includes only `Internal Server Error` plus that error ID.
 After Core has loaded, later failures use Core/request diagnostics; a last-resort invocation catch is `ssr.invocation.failed`, not a runtime-load bootstrap failure.

-When no `server.logger` is configured, the built-in console path prints:
+When no `server.logger` is configured, production and other operator consoles still print:

 ```text
 [vue-ssr-lite] ssr.request.failed